-Answer: Although the concept and ideas that underpin racism have been around for a very long time, the word itself is not in the Bible but is of a relatively recent origin.
-Few would be surprised that the word began to be used in the early to mid-1930s in Germany.
-It was a term used in Nazi theories in the context of their superiority over others.
+The concepts and ideas that underpin racism have been around for a very long time.
+The word itself, however, is of a relatively recent origin.
+Few would be surprised to know that the word began to be used in the early to mid-1930s in Germany.
+It was a term used in Nazi theories in the context of their believed superiority over others.

 Let us apply the principle of Jesus' "golden rule" (Matthew 7:12) to racism.
 Would you like someone to reject, and even hate, you because of your skin color or ethnic origin (which you had no choice over)?
 Wouldn't you want a chance to show them that you were a decent person, albeit flawed like everyone else, but still worthy of acceptance and being treated fairly?